Postcard from Here

 cherry tomatoes have continued

-to spread their thin skins to transparent
+their thin skins to transparent

 and fill with with fruit,